mizu5555/Predicting-Student-Dropout-and-Academic-Success/README.md

 # Predicting-Student-Dropout-and-Academic-Success
-Final Project  in Statistical Methods and Data Mining 2024 Spring.
+Final Project of Statistical Methods and Data Mining in 2024 Spring.

 ## 資料介紹
 ### Dataset Description